MaibornWolff/clean-air/README.md

 ## Warning!

 This device uses UV-C lamps which will damage skin and eyes.
 BE CAREFUL AND DO NOT TURN THE LAMPS ON OUTSIDE THE CASING!
+Furthermore be aware of working with High Voltage for the lamps.
+CAUTION HIGH VOLTAGE!

 ## FAQ